-Canon SL2 versus Fujifilm X100F
+Canon SL2 vs Fujifilm X100F

 The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Fujifilm X100F are two digital cameras that were announced, respectively, in June 2017 and January 2017.
 The SL2 is a DSLR, while the X100F is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.